Meghan Markle’s Baby Bump Appears Kind Of Big To Some Viewers – Why Is That?

 Don’t be so sure, however.
 As Cosmopolitan noted back in December 2018, twins are exceptionally rare in the British royal family.
 In fact, it’s been a solid six centuries since any member of the family gave birth to twins.
 So there’s that.

-But on the other hand, as Mama Natural notes, the odds of any one woman of child-bearing age are exactly the same as those of any other woman of child-bearing age.
-And in case you forgot, Meghan isn’t descended from British royalty; she grew up in L.A.
+On the other hand, as Mama Natural notes, the odds of any one woman of child-bearing age are exactly the same as those of any other woman of child-bearing age.
+And in case you forgot, Meghan isn’t descended from British royalty; she grew up in Los Angeles.
 So at the very least, that means that the absence of twins in the British monarchy is more of an interesting history factoid, not a predictor of future births.

 Or maybe we just don’t know all the facts about Meghan’s pregnancy

-This is this writer’s theory: that everybody with an interest in this matter is speculating based on a few known facts, some photos, and little else.
+This is this writer’s opinion: everybody with an interest in this matter is speculating based on a few known facts, some photos, and little else.

 It’s not known how much time had passed between when Harry and Meghan’s baby was conceived and when they made their official announcement (and indeed, that’s not really anyone’s business), so it’s impossible to know how far along she was in her pregnancy at the time.
-Similarly, the Palace is keeping her due date under wraps, so it’s not clear how close she is to giving birth.
+Similarly, the palace is keeping her due date under wraps, so it’s not clear how close she is to giving birth.

-And finally, every mom and every pregnancy are different.
+Finally, every mom and every pregnancy are different.
 Simply looking at photos and doing some quick math doesn’t ever tell the whole story when it comes to pregnancy.

 So unless and until Meghan gives birth to a giant baby, twins, or a perfectly normal-sized baby, there is no knowing if her baby bump is too big at all.